myronladyjenko/Tweet-Manager/README.md

 ## Improvements

 #### Completed Improvements:
 1. Added an error checking for a wrong input for "Delete the nth tweet" function.
-Plus, was given an option to exit the function is the user doesn't want to delete any nodes.
+Plus, was given an option to exit the function if the user doesn't want to delete any nodes.

 #### Future Improvements:
 1. Check for the uniqueness of the id when loading from a .csv file.